DadCooksDinner

 2. Make the glaze: Whisk the reserved marinade with the rest of the glaze ingredients and set aside.

-4. Grill the wings: Put the chicken wings on the grill over indirect heat (that is, away from the lit burners).
+4. Grill the wings for 40 minutes over indirect heat: Put the chicken wings on the grill over indirect heat (that is, away from the lit burners).
 Close the lid and cook for twenty minutes, then flip the wings and cook until the wings are browned and crispy, about twenty more minutes.
-Brush the wings with glaze, close the lid, and cook for five more minutes to thicken up the glaze.
-Remove the wings from the grill, brush the wings with another layer of glaze, and serve.
+Keep the lid closed as much as possible.

 • Prep Time: 1 hour